 EFL Reading fluency is defined as the number of correctly read words per minute when orally reading connected text.
 ORF is often a target area for intervention and assessment when word recognition, slow or choppy oral reading, and comprehension deficits are observed (Glazer, 2007: 4).
-Reading fluency refers to reading text quickly, accurately, with good prosody, and with comprehension.
-(Hussien, 2014: 75)

-The researcher presents an operational definition of Reading Fluency as follows: The ability of pupils, to read a text, quickly, correctly, and with good prosody.
+The researcher presents an operational definition of Reading Fluency as follows: The ability of pupils, to read a text, quickly, correctly, and with good rate.
 It is assessed by grades which students have in reading fluency skills test and used checklist.
-The teacher's role is a facilitator and a guide.

-EFL Reading prosody:
+EFL Reading Rate: